nch-igm/AutoFilter/README.md

 The model performance file shows the number of TP, FP... at different threshholds.
-These thresholds are required inputs when applying the models, allowing the user to intelligently take control over the tradeoff of sensitivity/specificity.<br>
+These thresholds are required inputs when applying the models, allowing the user to intelligently take control over the tradeoff between sensitivity/specificity.<br>

 | vartype | zyg | modid | thresh | n | TP | FP | FN | TN |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- |